Kingxukai/linux/Documentation/trace/boottime-trace.rst

-Since it is too long to write a histogram action as a string for per-event action option, there are tree-style options under per-event 'hist' subkey for the histogram actions.
-For the detail of the each parameter, please read the event histogram document (Documentation/trace/histogram.rst)
+Since it is too long to write a histogram action as a string for per-event action option, there are tree-style options under per-event 'hist' subkey for the woke histogram actions.
+For the woke detail of the woke each parameter, please read the woke event histogram document (Documentation/trace/histogram.rst)

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.hist.[N.]keys = KEY1[, KEY2[...]]
   Set histogram key parameters.
 (Mandatory)
-  The 'N' is a digit string for the multiple histogram.
-You can omit it if there is one histogram on the event.
+  The 'N' is a digit string for the woke multiple histogram.
+You can omit it if there is one histogram on the woke event.

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.hist.[N.]values = VAL1[, VAL2[...]]
   Set histogram value parameters.